 Open Bank Project

 Open Bank Project is an open-source banking middleware.
-It’s run and managed by TESOBE, a Berlin-based professional services company that implements open banking at global banks.
+It’s run and managed by TESOBE, a Berlin-based professional services company that implements open banking at European banks.
 According to the company’s website, Open Bank Project includes 350 APIs and is used by 11,000 developers.
 Their source code is available on GitHub.

 Established financial industry relationships in Europe.